-There are many ways in which you might try to solve a given system of linear equations.
-This section is primarily devoted to describing two particularly popular techniques, both of which involve factoring the coefficient matrix for the system into a product of simpler matrices.
-These techniques are also at the heart of many frequently used numerical (i.e., computer-assisted) applications of Linear Algebra.
+There are many ways in which one might try to solve a given system of linear equations.
+This section is primarily devoted to describing two particularly popular techniques, both of which involve factoring the coefficient matrix for the system into a product of simpler

-You should note that the factorization of complicated objects into simpler components is an extremely common problem solving technique in mathematics.
+Note that the factorization of complicated objects into simpler components is an extremely common problem solving technique in mathematics.
 E.g., we will often factor a given polynomial into several polynomials of lower degree, and one can similarly use the prime factorization for an integer in order to simplify certain numerical computations.

-12.3.1 Factorizing matrices using Gaussian elimination
+A.3.1 Factorizing matrices using Gaussian elimination